Jacobi relations on naturally reductive homogeneous spaces: Jacobi Relations on Riemannian Manifolds

-Given a naturally reductive triple $(\,G,\,H,\,B\,)$ we consider the Riemannian manifold $(\,M\,:=\,G/H,\,g\,:=\,B|_{\frakm\times\frakm}\,)$ and the canonical connection $\bar\nabla$ associated with $(\,G,\,H,\,B\,)$.
-It is well known that this establishes a 1--1 correspondence between effective naturally reductive triples $(\,G,\,H,\,B\,)$ and naturally reductive spaces $(\,M,\,g\,,\,\bar\nabla\,)$ cf. \cite{St1} and the references given in this article.
-Then $G$ is the subgroup of $\Isom(\,M\,)$ generated by the transvections of $\bar\nabla$.
-Accordingly a naturally reductive space is called normal, if $B$ is positive definite, and standard, if $B$ is a multiple of the Killing form of $\frakg$.
-Simply connected naturally reductive spaces have been recently classified up to dimension $8$ cf.~\cite{AFF,St3}.
+Clearly, every reductive structure of $(\,M,\,g\,)$ is an Ambrose--Singer connection as considered in Section \ref{se:intro}.
+Conversely, if $M$ is simply connected, then every Ambrose--Singer connection is a reductive structure, cf. \cite{AS}.
+Given an effective naturally reductive triple $(\,G,\,H,\,B\,)$ we consider the Riemannian manifold $(\,M\,:=\,G/H,\,g\,:=\,B|_{\frakm\times\frakm}\,)$ and the canonical connection $\bar\nabla$ associated with $(\,G,\,H,\,B\,)$.
+It is well known that this establishes a 1--1 correspondence between effective naturally reductive triples $(\,G,\,H,\,B\,)$ and naturally reductive spaces $(\,M,\,g\,,\,\bar\nabla\,)$ such that $G\,\cong\,\Tr(\,\bar\nabla\,)$, see \cite[Theorems 1 and 2]{St1}.
+Accordingly, a naturally reductive space is called normal if $B$ is positive definite, and standard normal if the Killing form $\rmK_\frakg$ of the Lie algebra of $G$ is negative definite and there exists $c\,>\,0$ such that $B\,=\,-\,c^2\,\rmK_\frakg$.
+Simply connected naturally reductive spaces were recently classified up to dimension eight, cf.~\cite{AFF,St3}.

-The following theorem shows that a naturally reductive structure is often already uniquely determined by the underlying Riemannian structure $(\,M,\,g\,)$ :
+The following theorem shows that a naturally reductive structure is often already uniquely determined by the underlying Riemannian structure: